Houston's Line of

 Space 7

-2426 Wilshire Street at Telephone Road.
-The incident was after dark, the
+Street and Telephone Road.
+The incident was just before midnight and the

 firefighters were distracted by a large glow in the sky from the house fire.

-As they approached the railroad crossing at Telephone Road near Lombardy
+As they approached the unmarked railroad crossing at Telephone Road and

-Street, they did not see a Gulf Coast Line Railway locomotive pulling fifty
+Lombardy Street, they did not see a south bound, No. 63 Gulf Coast Line

 |